burcukolcak/burcukolcak.github.io/_pages/research.md

 “The Dynamics of Support and Opposition to the Black Lives Matter Movement”. <i>(draft available upon request) </i>

-"Who is Allowed to Criticize the Government: Experimental evidence from the United States, Switzerland, and Turkey". (with Alexandra Filindra, Mia Gandenberger & Anita Manatschal) <i>(draft available upon request)</i>

 ### In Progress

 “Post-Affirmative Action and Intergroup Relations". (with LaFleur Stephens-Dougan)